madrury/madrury.github.io/_posts/2017-10-04-qr-algorithm.markdown

 ## The Connection Between the QR and Simultaneous Orthogonalization Algorithms

-Recall our identity relating the iterates of the simultaneous orthogonalization to the powers of $$A$
+Recall our identity relating the iterates of the simultaneous orthogonalization to the powers of $$A$$

 $$ A^i = Q_i R_i R_{i-1} \cdots R_1 $$